top of page

 Meet the Trainer

-My name is Raven Aydt and I am married with two children, ages 3 and 5.
+My name is Raven Aydt and I am married with three children, ages 9, 7, and 1.
 I graduated with a Merit Award from Conifer Canine in 2018.
 There I gained my certification in canine behavior, kennel management, and basic/advanced obedience.
-In July 2019, I graduated again from Conifer Canine with a Merit Award earning the Master Trainer title.
+In July 2019, I graduated again from Conifer Canine with a Merit Award earning my Master Trainer certification.
 Areas of study include: detection, trailing/tracking, bite work, and service dogs.
 I am American Kennel Club CGC Evaluator, Association of Pet Dog Trainers C.L.A.S.S Evaluator, and Therapy Pet Evaluator.
-I am Search and Rescue K9 handler and my K9, Athena, is nationally certified in human remains detection.
+I am Search and Rescue K9 handler and my retired K9, Athena, was nationally certified in human remains detection.
+I have 2 other active K9s, Medea and JD.
+Medea is dual purpose in HRD and trailing.
+JD is in training for HRD.
 Lastly, I graduated from Ivy Tech Community College in December 2019 with an associates degree in Business Administration.

 Why did I decide to train dogs?

 It started as a hobby.
 As a little kid I loved teaching my dogs a new trick and creating my own agility courses.
-Once I got older, it occurred to me that I could turn this hobby of mine into a career.
+At 23 years old I joined a local Search and Rescue team.
+I absolutely fell in love with working dogs and seeing the loyalty, dedication, and discipline in the K9s was amazing to me.
+I wish pet owners would have the same in their dogs.
+I wanted to mash the working obedience / structure and the pet world together.
 Everywhere I went I saw dogs walking their owners and I wanted to help.
 As a novice "trainer," back then, I knew I had a lot to learn.
 Before offering services I enrolled into a dog trainer program and the rest is history.

 What part of training am I passionate about?